smixqse/actapp/README.md

-this is an unfinished project built with NextJS, React and MaterialUI
+this is an unfinished project built with NextJS, React and MaterialUI. it was intended to be a way of saving thoughts, feelings and actions for self-improvement.

 ---